MosheBerman/KosherCocoa/README.md

 Even if your project doesn't use ARC, you'll want to compile KosherCocoa with ARC.
 Use the `-fobjc-arc` compiler flag for that.

+Appledoc:
+---
+As of 2.0.3, you can build your own documentation using [appledoc](https://github.com/tomaz/appledoc), if you have it.

+**Note:** kosIn previous versions, the build script would fail if you didn't have appledoc installed.
+Now, you the default target will not run the appledoc script.
+You need to build one of the the other targets to get appledoc.

 Using KosherCocoa:
 ---
 See the [full documentation](https://github.com/MosheBerman/KosherCocoa/blob/master/Documentation.md) or poke around the file headers.
 Most things take just a few lines of code.